a2stuff/a2d/desktop/README.md

 * Aux $FB00-$FFFF - more resources (file types, icons)

 ($C000-$CFFF is reserved for I/O, and main $BF page and language card is ProDOS)

+`desktop_res.s` defines these common resources.
+It is built as part of `desktop.s`.
+Early in the build process it is also built as part of `desktop_res_build.s` which is processed to produce `out/desktop_res.inc`, which is used by the overlay sources.

 Aux $1B00-$1F7F holds lists of icons, one for the desktop then one for up to 8 windows.
 First byte is a count, up to 127 icon entries.
 Icon numbers